Loma Linda School of Medicine (Loma Linda, CA)

 Teaching and Curriculum

-Loma Linda University School of Medicine’s teaching and curriculum are designed to provide a comprehensive medical education with a focus on whole-person care, including spiritual, ethical, and social aspects of health.
-The curriculum is designed to prepare students to become competent and compassionate physicians who can provide high-quality patient care.
+The school’s teaching and curriculum provides a comprehensive medical education.
+It focuses on whole-person care, including spiritual, ethical, and social aspects of health.
+This curriculum prepares students to become competent and compassionate physicians who can provide high-quality patient care.

-The Physician Assistant program curriculum includes didactic and clinical components, with a focus on providing students with the knowledge and skills to deliver high-quality patient care.
+The Physician Assistant program curriculum includes didactic and clinical components.
+There is a focus on providing students with the knowledge and skills to deliver high-quality patient care.
 The curriculum covers a range of medical specialties, including internal medicine, pediatrics, emergency medicine, and surgery.
 Students gain clinical experience in a variety of healthcare settings, including hospitals, clinics, and community health centers.

 The PhD in Biomedical Sciences program curriculum provides students with a rigorous education in a range of scientific disciplines, including biochemistry, genetics, and microbiology.
 The program includes coursework, laboratory research, and a thesis project.
 Students have the opportunity to work with faculty members on cutting-edge research projects and gain experience in scientific writing and presentation.